smaurice101/readthedocs/docs/source/genai.rst

 .. note::

-    All images must be base64 decoded - see code below.
+    All images must be base64 decoded - see code below in section :ref:`TML and Vision Models: Sample Code`

     You must have the Ollama server container running: